mehmetgultas/mesa/docs/tutorials/intro_tutorial.rst

     #For a script add the following line
     plt.show()

-You'll should see something like the distribution below.
+You should see something like the distribution below.
 Yours will almost certainly look at least slightly different, since each run of the model is random.